-Susan Serota leads the firm's Executive Compensation & Benefits practice and is located the New York and Washington, DC offices.
+Susan Serota leads the firm's Executive Compensation & Benefits practice and is located the New York office.
 Ms. Serota has experience in all areas of pensions, employee benefits, executive compensation, stock options and tax deferred compensation plans.
 She has significant experience in the compensation of senior executives, fiduciary matters relating to ERISA and other plans, international benefits, employee benefit aspects of cross-border mergers and acquisitions, joint ventures, ERISA fiduciary litigation and securities law matters.

 Ms. Serota’s assignments have included: negotiating and drafting executive compensation arrangements including stock option and other equity or performance award plans, golden parachutes and antitakeover devices; advising compensation committees of public boards of directors on executive and director compensation arrangements and disclosure of such programs; drafting employee pension, profit sharing plans; plan governance reviews; IRS private letter ruling; DOL advisory opinion requests and SEC no action letters; ESOP structuring and financings, acting as ESOP trustee counsel; advising US and non-US companies on tax and securities issues in global equity-based plans; advising on executive employment contracts; advising creditors in bankruptcy proceedings on PBGC issues; serving as company ERISA counsel and advising on ERISA fiduciary litigation; and providing expert testimony in litigation on breach of fiduciary duty and benefit claims.
 She is also an advisor to both foreign and domestic governmental entities, regarding pensions, deferred compensation and privatizing certain pension/social security/invalidity payment systems.